 Book cost = Hours * Rate

 For my own book, I can calculate the hourly rate based on what I charged for clients.
 In the first two years, my rate was 85 Euro.
 In the third year, it was 90 Euro.
 Finally, in the fourth year, the rate was 92 Euro.
 For a correct average, the values must be weighted using the invested hours per year.
 The resulting average hourly rate is 88.6 Euro.
-Therefore, the base book cost is 167,808 Euro (or 204,726 USD).
+This results in a base book cost of 167,808 Euro (or 204,726 USD).

 1894 hours * 88.6 Euro / hour = 167,808 Euro (or 204,726 USD)

 In terms of qualities and benefits, working on a book is not the same as paid work.
 Many times, it is a matter of passion and should be more satisfying in the long run.
 Also, a personal work schedule is typically more flexible.
 Furthermore, writing a book is an experience with many beneficial effects, such as improving language skills or deepening specific knowledge.
 For such perks, it can make sense to discount the assumed cost of work.